ganjire/ML2_Project/README.md

 Ensure that the structure of the folders and files in your Google Drive matches the paths specified in the Notebook.
 The main folder should contain: The full dataset folder, the test dataset folder, two .h5 files for the models and a file with labels for the dataset.

+- Verify Paths:

+Before running the notebook, verify that the paths to the datasets and models in the notebook match those in your Google Drive.
+Adjust any paths if necessary to reflect where you have stored the files within your Drive.

+-- Running the Notebook
+Before you start running the Jupyter Notebook, please note the following:

+- Pre-computed Results:
+  All cells in the notebook have been executed, and the outcomes are visible.
+This includes results from data processing, modeling, and evaluations.

+- Model Training Time:
+  The modeling section involves training deep learning models, which can be time-consuming.
+Given that the results of these training sessions are already visible and saved in the notebook, you may choose to skip re-running these sections to save time.

+- Test Dataset:
+- There is no need to create a separate test folder for the test dataset.
+I have provided a shareable link to the pre-prepared test dataset folder.
+You can directly use this to evaluate the models without re-creating or re-downloading the test data.